arikoi0703/CTF-Writeup/pico2019/forensics/README.md

 > right click any package, try to Follow > Stream.
 > in this case, it's in UDP stream.
 Right click the package(No.63), and follow the UDP stream to get the flag.
 ---
+## WhitePages - Points: 250
+I stopped using YellowPages and moved onto WhitePages... but [the page they gave] me is all blank!
+#### Solutions
+>
+---
+## c0rrupt - Points: 250
+We found this [file](https://github.com/arikoi0703/CTF_writeup/blob/master/pico2019/forensics/c0rrupt/mystery).
+Recover the flag.
+You can also find the file in /problems/c0rrupt_0_1fcad1344c25a122a00721e4af86de13.
+- Try fixing the file header
+#### Solutions
+>
+---
 ## like1000 - Points: 250
 This [.tar file](https://github.com/arikoi0703/CTF_writeup/blob/master/pico2019/forensics/like1000/1000.tar) got tarred alot.
 Also available at /problems/like1000_0_369bbdba2af17750ddf10cc415672f1c.
 - Try and script this, it'll save you alot of time